Albert Cheng (politician): Charity and community service

 Cheng is a voting member of the Hong Kong Jockey Club, the first Asian charity donor to be listed in the world's top 10.

 He also sat on another major charity in Hong Kong, the Community Chest.
 He was a member of the Public Relations Committee and Corporate & Employee Contribution Programme Organizing Committee of the Community Chest, which is a statutory body functioning as an umbrella organisation to provide grants to a wide range of community projects.

 In 1996, the Senior Citizen Home Safety Association (SCHSA) was founded by Albert Cheng, Dr. C.K.
 Law (GBS, JP), and a group of individuals, in response to a prolonged cold spell during which more than one hundred elderly living alone were found dead.
 The association is a self-financing social enterprise and charitable organization in Hong Kong that offers 24-hour personal caring and emergency assistance services to the elderly and others.
+The Association was recognised by United Nation as an outstanding innovative organisation.

 From 2003 to 2004, Cheng served as a member of the Securities & Futures Commission Public Shareholders Group to advise on issues relating to safeguarding shareholders' rights and interests.

 Cheng was chairman of the second Hong Kong Film Awards Organizing Committee in 1984.
 He was a member of the Hong Kong Film Development Council from 2011 to 2013 to advise the Secretary for Commerce and Economic Development on relevant policies and activities, including manpower training, Mainland and overseas promotion, and support for the film industry.